VosDeMens/Toki-Musi/resources/guide_text.md

 - To indicate a long note, we add `_`: `0:7_:3`\$.
 - To indicate a trill up, we add `^`: `0:3:5^:3`\$.
 - To indicate a trill down, we add `*`: `0:4*`\$.
-- To indicate silence, we can use `r` instead of a number, although I didn't end up including this in a lot of words.
+- To indicate silence, we can use `r` (for rest) instead of a number, although I didn't end up including this in a lot of words.

 Try it yourself!
 (I didn't plan to include this feature, so I didn't create logic to check whether a notes string is formatted correctly.
 Have fun breaking the synthesiser and getting weird unhandled exceptions.)
 \$\$

 ## ✨ Word modifications

-In Toki Pona, there is no plural, no comparative (good -> better), no superlative (good -> best), no past tense, no question mark, a lot of things aren't in Toki Pona.
+In Toki Pona, there is no plural, no comparative (good -> better), no superlative (good -> best), no past tense, no question mark.
+All in all, a lot of things aren't in Toki Pona.
 This is kind of the point of Toki Pona, because you don't reeaally really need any of that, and for some of these there are ways to work around these absences.
-I appreciate Toki Pona for this, but it was never my intention to make this language as simple as possible.
+I appreciate Toki Pona for this, but it was never my intention to make this language as simple as possible, so I added them in Toki Musi.
 I picked Toki Pona as an inspiration because I couldn't imagine building a whole dictionary, but I'm otherwise all about \~grammar\~.
 All of these modifications are expressed by changes to the first or the last note.
 This is the reason that by default, the first and the last note are always short.

 ### Plural

 To pluralise a word, we elongate the last note.
-Written out:
+Written out Toki Musi:
 `tomo` -> `tomo-s`
 Notes strings:
 `0:7:4`\$ -> `0:7:4_`\$